ThinkDataEd/curriculum/docs/unit1/lesson14.md

 ###**Lesson:**

-1. Begin by informing students that there will learn how to make visual displays using more than one variable, and by asking them to ponder the following questions:
+1. Begin by informing students that they will learn how to make visual displays using more than one variable, and by asking them to ponder the following questions:

     100. What do you think is the relation between people’s heights and weights?